NIST Cybersecurity Framework: A Comprehensive Guide

 Detecting potential security incidents as they happen is one of the primary function areas of the framework.
 Protective measures are another.
 Your network needs round-the-clock monitoring every day of the year.
 Chances are, however, that having a fully staffed 24/7 security team is impractical, especially for small businesses.
 A managed security information and event management (SIEM) solution can bridge that divide.

 Most business workloads are handled in remote data centers in this era of cloud computing.
 They require a rethink in security.
 The traditional concept of a secure perimeter no longer applies in these distributed computing environments, hence why the emphasis should be on account-based security.
-Partnering with the right MSP can help protect online accounts with measures such as multifactor authentication.
+Partnering with the right MSP can help protect online accounts with measures such as multifactored authentication.

-Protect all your data-bearing assets
+Protect all your Data-Bearing Assets

 The need to secure endpoints is greater than ever.
-Endpoints are any devices used by employees to access the resources they need to perform their roles, including employee-owned laptops and smartphones.
+Endpoints are any devices used by employees to access the resources they need to perform their roles, including employee- owned laptops and smartphones.
 Should any such device be reported lost or stolen, it could put your business at a serious risk of a data breach.
 Choosing the right MSP can help you meet endpoint protection compliance goals with measures such as endpoint encryption.

 Implementing the NIST Cybersecurity Framework should be approached as a journey rather than a destination.
-Cybersecurity is a constantly evolving field, which is why it makes sense to have the right technical partners to regularly review and guide you through your organization’s security maturity.
+Cybersecurity is a constantly evolving field, which is why it makes sense to have the right technical partners to regularly review and guide you through your security maturity.

 Let Charles IT show you how we can work together on the NIST CSF to achieve your IT security goals.
 Talk to an expert today.